Fire Safety Report: Introduction

-In the past three years (2018 to 2020), there have been nine fires reported in our student housing facilities.
-None of these fires resulted in a death or injury requiring medical treatment, and only one fire incident had a property loss of greater than $1,000 in value.
-During this period, 66% of fire incidents were associated with cooking or food preparation.
-In the past three years, one fire was associated with a candle that was being used that caught a few sheets of paper on fire, another was an 8.5”x11” sign that was burned on a door, and another was a USB-operated small appliance that caught fire and activated the building sprinkler system.
+In the past three years (2019 to 2021), there have been eight fires reported in our student housing facilities.
+None of these fires resulted in a death or injury requiring medical treatment.
+During this period, 75% of fire incidents were associated with cooking or food preparation.
+Other than cooking, one fire was associated to a maintenance worker and his tools on a stovetop while working, and the other was with a candle that was being used that caught a few sheets of paper on fire.

 This annual Fire Safety Report is a requirement of the Higher Education Opportunity Act (PL 110-315) requiring all United States academic institutions to provide information regarding fire safety practices and standards as well as statistics regarding fires in campus housing facilities.

 Our purpose is to support the University’s core mission of teaching, research and service by providing comprehensive environmental, health and safety services to the University community.
 That effort is always improved when our campus members take an active role in contributing to safety initiatives.
 In that spirit, we invite your comments and suggestions about how we can continue to make UNC-Chapel Hill a safe place for all.

 Department of Education